defnotkevz/zettelkasten/xWord.md

   </span>
 </button>

----

 **Create Experience Map** - from the perspective of a content creator

-fonts
-assets
-design system - components, buttons etc
+fonts - that look like and have the usability as of Inter. assets design system - custom components, custom buttons etc

-1. clicks on prompt - get prompt details. (jotai atom).
-2. upload video - does the uploading, get the id (jotai atom). and takes you to the custom input. (take from prompt library)
-3. enter inputs and hit the backend route with sufficient data.

 # My Vision for xWord